Solana Price History:

 What was Solana's all-time high price?

-Solana (SOL) reached its all-time high price of nearly $260 in November 2021 during a major bull run in the cryptocurrency market. -
+Solana (SOL) reached its all-time high price of approximately $260 in November 2021. -

 What are the main uses for the Solana blockchain?